xiehurricane/structor/README.md

 * Once installation is finished run ```structor```.
 * Open the browser and enter the address: ```http://localhost:2222/structor```.
 * Start composing UI...

+The next time you want to open project in Structor, just go to the folder where project is and run ```structor```.

 ### Documentation